The Stanford EE Computer Systems Colloquium (EE380) meets

 for being present in the classroom.
 Questions are encouraged.

 Speakers generally present Live from the Colloquium lecture hall.
-Some

-from the live audience for both Live and Remote sources.
+questions from the live audience for both Live and Remote sources.

 The videos of many past EE380 talks can be found on YouTube; see the